Kidwelly and Llanelly Canal: Kidwelly and Llanelly Canal

 A series of meetings took place in 1811 to consider how the situation could be improved.
 Two engineers, Edward Martin and David Davies, proposed an extension of the canal to the top of the Gwendraeth valley, and another which would cross Pinged marsh and would terminate at Llanelli.
 This would pass through Pembrey, providing improved access to the harbour.
-The proposal was adopted, and an Act of Parliament passed on 20 June 1812 created The Kidwelly and Llanelly Canal and Tramroad Company.
-The Act envisaged an upper terminus beyond Cwmmawr at Cwm y Glo, and a series of feeder canals or tramroads to connect to the pits and levels where extraction of coal was taking place.
+The proposal was adopted, and an act of Parliament, the Kidwelly and Llanelly Canal and Tramroad Company Act 1812 (52 Geo.
+3. c. clxxiii), passed on 20 June 1812 created The Kidwelly and Llanelly Canal and Tramroad Company.
+The act envisaged an upper terminus beyond Cwmmawr at Cwm y Glo, and a series of feeder canals or tramroads to connect to the pits and levels where extraction of coal was taking place.
 It listed a total of 13 collieries which would be served in this way.
 Wharfs at the Llanelli terminus would be built next to the dock owned by the Carmarthenshire Railroad Company.
 Special provision, including the construction of a lock and weir, was made for the point where the new canal would cross the existing Ashburnham Canal.

 The newly formed company was required to complete the extension from Pwll y Llygod to Pontyates and the first section of the Llanelly branch to the point where it crossed the Ashburnham Canal within six years.
 Anthony Bower was the engineer, and construction was contracted to Pinkerton and Allen.
 The canal reached the new aqueduct across the Gwendraeth Fawr in 1815, but little progress was made between then and 1817.
 Much of the limited capital raised had been spent on attempts to re-open the harbour, with little success.
-A second Act of Parliament was obtained on 28 May 1818, which extended the time limit for building the canal and removed the requirement to clear the river channels to the harbour.
+A second act of Parliament, the Kidwelly and Llanelly Canal and Tramroad Company Act 1818 (58 Geo.
+3. c. lxxv), was obtained on 28 May 1818, which extended the time limit for building the canal and removed the requirement to clear the river channels to the harbour.
 Pinkerton and Allen pressed on with construction, completing the routes to Pontyates and the Ashburnham Canal crossing in 1824, while the company directors asked the engineers John Rennie and Edward Bankes to examine the issue of a suitable harbour.
 Rennie suggested extending the canal towards what is now Burry Port, and the construction of a new harbour on the sands at Tywyn Bach.